 Speaking of liver dysfunction, if you really want to roll down the gastro doc’s socks, put a small drop of FD &C #3 yellow food dye in each eye for the Sclera Ictera from hell.
 They’ll run a bilirubin test on you and be scratching their heads when it comes up normal.
 The Maybelline eye shadow just gives you that ghoulish look .
 You can also accomplish this by staying up for 40 hrs before the C&P.

 Obviously, the only way to get any bang for your buck is to have an indoor shooting range or a place where you can safely discharge a handgun just prior to departing for the hearing C&P. But not just any handgun.
 You’ll need to use a supersonic round such as a 9 mm, .41 cal., .357 or .44 magnum.
 The reason is elementary.
+They’re hypersonic.
 Absent any hearing protection, you’re good to go for 40% after about six rounds.
 Most (but not all) of your hearing will come back in the following weeks.
 After preparing for about five hearing tests this way, you’ll begin to notice a high pitched ringing that never goes away.
 That’s called tinnitus and it’s nothing to worry about.
 It’s good for another 10% on top of any hearing loss.
 Just make sure you tell them its near-constant and strikingly loud.
 We don’t think of this as cheating.
-You can remember back when you were firing those 155s for effect on Firebase Bronco at 0200 in ’68 where your ears felt exactly the same for a few weeks.
+You can remember back when you were firing those 155s for effect on Firebase Bronco at 0200 in ’68 where your ears felt exactly the same for a few years.
 All you’re doing is approximating the same or similar conditions to make the tests more authentic.
 And don’t bother the technician with these details.
 They’re too busy doing the tests and calibrating their machines.
 You don’t want to distract them and run the chance of coming up with flawed data.
 Mum’s the word here.
 Trust me.
+FYI … Be sure you leave a window or door open when using an indoor range.
+Detonation of a supersonic round in an enclosed setting usually results in a broken window

 PTSD Tips and Tricks

 Much has been said on this topic.
 My advice is simple.
 You begin preparing for this test the moment you get a C&P date mailed to you.
 Immediately don a pair of clean sweatpants and underwear.
 Jesus boots or other sandals showing your bare feet are de rigeur.
 This will be your sleeping and waking ensemble until the exam.
-No bathing is suggested to more closely approximate your two week deployments on LLRP back in Qui Nonh in 67.
+No bathing is suggested to more closely approximate your two week deployments on LLRP back in Qui Nhon in ’67.
 If the aroma becomes too heady, Right Guard is okay if used very sparingly.
 Let your whiskers and beard go free range.
-If you have an imperfect beard that has patches, this will help.
-If your hair isn’t greasy enough come Exam day, smear some butter in it and reach up and scratch it occasionally and mention some things sotto voce like ‘f—kin’ bugs’.
+If you have an imperfect beard that has patches, this looks dynamite.
+If your hair isn’t greasy enough come Exam day, smear some butter in it and reach up and scratch it occasionally and mumble something sotto voce like ‘f—kin’ bugs’.

 It is important at the beginning of the exam to move your chair as closely as possible to a corner.
 If there’s a window behind you, frequently jerk your head around and look back for a few seconds.
 When you return your gaze to the doctor, make sure he’s aware that you definitely saw something.
 Nod your head over your shoulder and say ” See what I mean?”
 Never smile.
 Never laugh.
 Wiggle your toes and feet a lot.
 Begin sentences and trail off without completing them.
 About every ten minutes, slam you fist down on your thigh a few times.
 Let lemon juice dry on your fingers and hands a half hour before you go in.
 Don’t touch your face.
 About five minutes into the show, rub your eyes a bit.
 Hum Eric Clapton’s Cream hit If it wasn’t for bad luck, I wouldn’t have no luck at all.
 You want this dude to just know that you’ve been down since you began to crawl.
 Empathy is the name of the exam game.